bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

   * `/docs/assets/graphics` for the various banners and logos used within the various layouts
   * `/docs/assets/js` for the JavaScript files

 You might notice that there's no folder for storing MP3 files or any images contained in the shownotes; that's intentional.
-Even before migrating away from WordPress, I'd started to use a Digital Ocean CDN for my media assets, so I'm simply continuing to do that, with all my MP3s and show note attachments published under  `https://media.lets-talk.ie/`
+Even before migrating away from WordPress, I'd started to use a [Digital Ocean CDN](https://docs.digitalocean.com/products/spaces/how-to/enable-cdn/) for my media assets, so I'm simply continuing to do that, with all my MP3s and show note attachments published under  `https://media.lets-talk.ie/`.

-**BART: Tell me more?
-Do you mean a database server? or is it just a pile of files on a server?**
+> Digital Ocean implement their CDN as an optional feature on top of their Amazon S3-compatible object storage service ([Digital Ocean Spaces](https://www.digitalocean.com/products/spaces)).
+From my point of view it's BLOB (Binary Large Object) storage that I access over the S3 protocol using my favourite file transfer client, [Transmit](https://panic.com/transmit/), which presents it as a window with folders of files that I can drag-and-drop into from Finder windows, but it can be used with any app that supports the S3 protocol.
+{: .aside}

 ## There's Always More to Do!